ese3500/final-project-prime-hydration/README.md

 ### 9. Components

-What major components do you need and why?

 LCD Screen - The screen serves as the main user interface, displaying drink options and status updates.
 It provides visual feedback to users, allowing them to navigate through the drink selection process.

 Joystick (or other input device) - The joystick enables users to interact directly with the interface, selecting drinks and navigating menus.